ballerina-platform/module-ballerina-jwt/jwt-ballerina/Package.md

 The JWT library is one of the standard library modules of the [Ballerina](https://ballerina.io/) language.

-This module provides a framework for authentication/authorization with JWTs and generation/validation of JWTs as specified in [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519), [RFC 7515](https://datatracker.ietf.org/doc/html/rfc7515) and [RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517).
+This module provides a framework for authentication/authorization with JWTs and generation/validation of JWTs as specified in [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519), [RFC 7515](https://datatracker.ietf.org/doc/html/rfc7515), and [RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517).

 JSON Web Token (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties.
 The claims in a JWT are encoded as a JSON object that is used as the payload of a JSON Web Signature (JWS) structure or as the plaintext of a JSON Web Encryption (JWE) structure, enabling the claims to be digitally signed or integrity protected with a Message Authentication Code(MAC) and/or encrypted.

-The Ballerina JWT module facilitates auth providers that is to be used by the clients and listeners of different protocol connectors.
+The Ballerina JWT module facilitates auth providers that are to be used by the clients and listeners of different protocol connectors.
 Also, it provides the APIs for issuing a self-signed JWT and validating a JWT.

 ### Report Issues

-To report bugs, request new features, start new discussions, view project boards, etc. please visit Ballerina [Standard Library parent repository](https://github.com/ballerina-platform/ballerina-standard-library).
+To report bugs, request new features, start new discussions, view project boards, etc. please visit the Ballerina [Standard Library parent repository](https://github.com/ballerina-platform/ballerina-standard-library).

 ### Useful Links